 It is vital to address increasing women's health inequalities by establishing effective models of improving women's health and services.
-This study aims to address the neglect of women's voices and experiences in healthcare policy and practice.
-It utilises the Women's Health Network (WHN), a collective of women in Bradford District & Craven who aim to improve women and their families' health, to explore 1) how women, particularly marginalised women, can meaningfully participate in their healthcare and 2) the processes of knowledge transfer between the public and healthcare providers; what facilitates and what blocks this.
-It thus aims to challenge health inequalities by improving equality, inclusion, and diversity in Patient and Public Involvement (PPI), as well as widening what and whose knowledge is valued in healthcare policy and practice.
+This study aims to address the neglect of women's voices and experiences in healthcare policy and practice by utilising the Women's Health Network (WHN), a collective of women in Bradford District & Craven who have an interest in the health and wellbeing of women and their families, to explore 1) how women, particularly marginalised women, can meaningfully participate in their healthcare and 2) the processes of knowledge transfer across the patient/practitioner boundary; what facilitates and what blocks this.
+It thus aims to challenge health inequalities by improving equality, inclusion, and diversity in Public Patient Involvement (PPI), as well as widening what and whose knowledge is valued in healthcare policy and practice.
 In-depth, semi-structured telephone interviews were conducted with 12 members of WHN, including a Clinical Commissioning Groups (CCG) Commissioner, the current Chair of WHN, CNet's Engaging People Project Lead, the previous Chair of WHN, professional and individual members of WHN.
 WHN is coordinated by CNet Empowering Communities' Engaging People Team and funded by the local CCGs.